 Yoga Asanas for Mental Well-Being and Emotional Health

 The magical benefits of Yoga are known to the world.
-It is known to improve strength and flexibility and it also has immense benefits for mental health ranging from improving mood, concentration, relieving stress, and anxiety.
+It is known to improve strength and flexibility and it also has immense benefits for mental health ranging from improving mood, and concentration, to relieving stress, and anxiety.

-Now with wellness, we often stress over losing weight or gaining strength which is also a good thing but what we miss out here is the weight we need to lose first, which is the weight of loads of accumulated stress, piled up responsibilities, and duties, lack of managing expectations and unfulfilled goals.
+Now with wellness, we often stress over losing weight or gaining strength which is also a good thing but what we miss out here is the weight we need to lose first, which is the weight of loads of accumulated stress, piled-up responsibilities, and duties, lack of managing expectations and unfulfilled goals.

-Now the million-dollar question, how can be practicing yoga asanas for mental well-being help you develop equanimity?
+Now the million-dollar question, how can practising yoga asanas for mental well-being help you develop equanimity?
 Yoga has properties of both the physical fundamentals of humanity and spiritual uplift.
 A classic blend of knowledge, karma, and devotion.
 It can help you to disengage from external factors that cause stress to you.

 9 Easy Yoga Asanas for Mental Well-Being you must try